syncfusion-content/fileformat-docs/File-Formats/Licensing/generating-license-keys.md

 ![Get License Key](licensing-images/generate-license.png)

-Syncfusion license keys are **version and platform specific**, kindly follow the [KB](https://www.syncfusion.com/kb/8976/how-to-generate-license-key-for-licensed-products) to generate the license key for required version and platform.
-Also, refer to the [KB](https://www.syncfusion.com/kb/8951/which-version-syncfusion-license-key-should-i-use-in-my-application) to know which version Syncfusion license key should use in the application.
+Syncfusion license keys are **version and platform specific**, refer to the [KB](https://www.syncfusion.com/kb/8976/how-to-generate-license-key-for-licensed-products) to generate the license key for the required version and platform.
+Also, refer this KB to know about which version of the Syncfusion license key should be used in the application.